Researcher Exchange and Development within Industry (REDI) initiative

 Driving skills development and workforce training

-Launched in 2020, the four-year REDI initiative will build the MTP workforce, address skills gaps and enhance the entrepreneurial ecosystem to:
+Launched in 2020, the three and a half year REDI initiative has built the MTP workforce, addressed skills gaps and enhanced the entrepreneurial ecosystem to:

 • Provide a skills development blueprint across the MTP value chain through a comprehensive (‘root and branch’) skills gap analysis